-How To Conduct User Research To Supercharge Your Optimization Efforts
+How To Do User Research To Supercharge Your Optimization Efforts

-We’ve also invested in both desktop and mobile eye tracking technology which provides us with another layer of data to draw upon to support our recommendations.
-Eye tracking also helps us tap into users’ subconscious behaviour, meaning we don’t have to rely solely on what users tell us.
+We’ve also invested in both desktop and mobile eye-tracking technology which provides us with another layer of data to draw upon to support our recommendations.
+Eye-tracking also helps us tap into users’ subconscious behavior, meaning we don’t have to rely solely on what users tell us.

-There are many benefits to adopting the user-research method to inform a CRO programme:
+There are many benefits to adopting the user-research method to inform a CRO program:

-Firstly, understanding why users are behaving a certain way can help us develop solutions that genuinely address this behaviour, increasing the likelihood that the solution will have the desired impact.
+Firstly, understanding why users are behaving a certain way can help us develop solutions that genuinely address this behavior, increasing the likelihood that the solution will have the desired impact.
 For example, analytics data might tell us that the basket has a high exit rate.
-Without user research, we may hypothesize that the reason for this is the prominence of the promo code field resulting in us developing an AB test centred around reducing the prominence of the promo code field.
+Without user research, we may hypothesize that the reason for this is the prominence of the promo code field resulting in us developing an A/B test centered around reducing the prominence of the promo code field.
 However, as we’re not genuine users of that website and we don’t necessarily fit with the target audience or demographic, it’s likely our hypothesis could be wrong.
-Conducting user research means we understand what’s genuinely causing the high drop off, for example, lack of clarity regarding delivery options, and thus, develop a relevant solution which is more likely to generate a positive outcome and helps prevent wasting development resource.
-The impact of taking a more informed approach to CRO is illustrated in our 80% AB test win rate.

 There’s quite a lot involved in running user research and although it can be done quickly and cheaply, we’re firm believers that you get out what you put in.
 There are four key things to think about: